pschatzmann/docker-cron/README.md

 ## Overview
-We provide an lean implementation of a job scheduling functionality where the jobs can be easily defined with docker labels.It is possible to set up single jobs which just run on the container where the labels are defined or central jobs which run against all containers.
+We provide a lean implementation of a job scheduling functionality where the jobs can be easily defined with docker labels.
+It is possible to set up single jobs which just run on the container where the labels are defined or central jobs which run against all containers.

 Docker-cron is based on Alpine and it includes a docker client and the most important backup tools (tar rsync  rdiff-backup borgbackup)